Policies

 Category 2: Faculty Teaching Associate in Applied Science (AAS) Degree Courses Designed for Transfer to a Baccalaureate Degree

-Category 3: Faculty Teaching Associate Degree Courses Not Designed for Transfer to the Baccalaureate Degree
+Category 3: Faculty Teaching Associate in Applied Science Degree Courses Not Designed for Transfer to the Baccalaureate Degree

-Faculty teaching in these courses are required to have a Baccalaureate degree in the teaching discipline or an Associate's degree and demonstrated competencies in the teaching discipline.
+Faculty teaching in these courses are required to have a Baccalaureate degree in a related discipline or an Associate's degree and demonstrated competencies in the teaching discipline.
+Demonstrated competences include, but are not limited to, academic credentials, professional experience, licensures and certifications, teaching evaluations and student outcomes, professional development activities, relevant awards and recognitions, portfolios of work, research, and professional publications.

 Category 4: Faculty Teaching in Diploma/Certificate Occupational Courses

 There are no current SACSCOC-published guidelines related to this category.
-Faculty teaching in these courses typically have some college or specialized training, with an emphasis on competence gained through work experience.
+Faculty teaching in these courses typically have some college or specialized training, with an emphasis on demonstrated competencies.
+Demonstrated competences include, but are not limited to, academic credentials, professional experience, licensures and certifications, teaching evaluations and student outcomes, professional development activities, relevant awards and recognitions, portfolios of work, research, and professional publications..
 This category includes all of the College’s career and technical programs taught at either the diploma or the certificate level (examples include but are not limited to Electrical Systems Technology and Heavy Equipment Operations).

-Category 5: Faculty Teaching in Pre-College Level and Academic Support Courses
+Category 5: Faculty Teaching in Academic Support Courses, Work-Based Learning Courses, and Pre-College Level Courses

 Category 6: Faculty Teaching in Non-Curriculum (Continuing Education) Courses Governed by External Agency Requirements